Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: pQCD integral constraints with generalized speed-of-sound limits

 \section{pQCD integral constraints with generalized speed-of-sound limits}

-In this appendix we illustrate how the ``integral'' constraints of Ref.~\cite{Komoltsev:2021jzg} are constructed, and how they can be generalized for generic prescriptions of the speed-of-sound as a function of density.
+In this appendix we illustrate how the ``integral'' constraints of Ref.~\cite{Komoltsev:2021jzg} are constructed, and how they can be generalized for generic prescriptions of the speed of sound as a function of density.
 Although not used in our analysis, this discussion helps to clarify the integral constraints and could be useful for constructing EOS models with the pQCD constraints built in.

 In Fig.~\ref{fig:constraint_construction} we show how the constraints presented in Ref.~\cite{Komoltsev:2021jzg} are constructed.
 At low density the EOS is under good theoretical control via $\chi\mathrm{EFT}$, and we plot an example prediction for the thermodynamic quantities $(\muL,\nL,\pL)$.
 Specifically, here we take values from the ``soft'' EOS of Ref.~\cite{Hebeler:2013nza} at $1.1\, \nsat$.
 For a choice of chemical potential $\muH$ and dimensionless renormalization scale $X$ (taken to be $2.6\,\mathrm{GeV}$ and $2$ in Fig.~\ref{fig:constraint_construction}, respectively), pQCD gives us a prediction of the EOS at high density, $(\muH,\nH,\pH)$.
 Both of these predictions have uncertainties associated with them, and so any analysis should marginalize over this uncertainty.
 Here, for illustrative purposes, we fix the low- and high-density points, so we have two points that our EOS must pass through.